nculwell/MathStudy/SchoolLevel.md

 - Krause, *Taxicab Geometry: An Adventure in Non-Euclidean Geometry* (c)
 - Richeson, *Euler's Gem: The Polyhedron Formula and the Birth of Topology* (c)

+### AMS Mathematical World series

+From the AMS website: "This accessible series brings the beauty and wonder of mathematics to the advanced high school student, the mathematics teacher, the scientist or engineer, and the lay reader with a strong interest in mathematics.
+Mathematical World features well-written, challenging expository works that illustrate the fascination and usefulness of mathematics."

+- Farmer, *Groups and Symmetry: A Guide to Discovering Mathematics*
+- Farmer and Stanford, *Knots and Surfaces: A Guide to Discovering Mathematics*
+- Prasolov, *Intuitive Topology*

+Here's a link to the whole series on the AMS website: http://bookstore.ams.org/MAWRLD

 ## Cambridge reading list (pre-university)

 http://www.maths.cam.ac.uk/undergrad/admissions/readinglist.pdf